 - The Seventh Tower by Garth Nix

 - Thirsty by M.T.
 Anderson — the main character can’t join in his culture’s hatred of the monstrous because he has discovered it within himself.
 He has to find a way of living which is neither killing himself nor accepting his fate.

 Then there are books which are not obviously Gothic, but influenced by the tradition.
-The labyrinthine computer game stories set in cyberspace calling to mind the structures of Gothic castles, are one example.
+The labyrinthine computer game stories set in cyberspace calling to mind the structures of Gothic castles, are one example, as mentioned above.
 Themes in common: double consciousness, metafiction, moral disintegration.
 In this way, 19th century Gothic fiction has a lot in common with ultra-contemporary speculative work.